Rahul-K-A/x500_description/README.md

-# ModalAI Starling 2 Max description and simulation
+# Iris X500 description and simulation

-This ROS2 Humble package contains a URDF description for the ModalAI Starling2 Max drone.
+This ROS2 Humble package contains a URDF description for the x500 drone.
 This description allows for visualization using Rviz2 and Gazebo.

 ## Build instructions
 1. Clone into the `src` folder of your ROS2 workspace